Surveyor's Comments - 2007

 When there is any dedication of land to public purposes in a plat, lenders will be required to sign the declaration or record an affidavit of consent.
 There have been situations where the consent is difficult to obtain and I have been asked to waive the requirement.
 This is required by statute and I do not have authority to waive it.

 The Washington County Bench Marks are on NGVD 29.
 This is one of our most common questions so this information is also being placed in the Bench Mark search area in iSpirits.
-Our bench marks are on the same datum as ODOT.
 If you are working on a project that will at some point result in engineering plans being submitted to Washington County for review, be sure your vertical datum is directly related to one of the bench marks shown in iSpirits.
 Our engineering section will not accept GPS derived elevations or other datum's.